commonality/generator-community/README.md

    create LICENSE

-I\'m all done.
+I'm all done.
 Running npm install for you to install the required dependencies.
 If this fails, try running the command yourself.